Quick Examples

-Before we start running these examples, let’s create the DataFrame from a sequence of the data to work with.
-This DataFrame contains columns “employee_name
+Before proceeding with these examples, let’s generate the DataFrame from a sequence of data.
+This DataFrame includes columns such as “employee_name

 ”, “department